No-Churn Strawberry Cheesecake Ice Cream

 Ingredient Notes

 • Heavy Cream: Use cold heavy cream straight from the fridge, as cold cream whips up faster and holds its shape better.
-You need that volume to give the ice cream its light, creamy texture.
 Don’t substitute with half-and-half, as it won’t whip to stiff peaks!

 • Strawberry Compote: Use my homemade strawberry compote recipe for the best flavor and texture.
-Make sure to let the compote cool completely before layering it into the ice cream, otherwise it will melt your whipped cream base.
+Make sure it’s completely cooled before layering it into the ice cream.

 Step 1: Beat together the cream cheese, sugar, and vanilla extract.
 In a separate bowl, whip the cold heavy cream until stiff peaks form.